LuRsT/wtf.sh/README.md

-haha.sh
+wtf.sh
 =======

-imagine a world where you could *generate laughter*
+imagine a world where you could *generate wtfness*

-to watch the laughs go by:
+to watch the "WTFs" go by:

 ```sh
 ./wtf.sh